Admissions

 How is Laurus Grace different to mainstream schools?

-Laurus Grace is an Alternative Provision 11-16 Free School offering specialist provision for students within a smaller nurturing environment.
-We are following a mainstream model of providing students with a high-quality academic offer where students will study for 6 GCSEs.
+Laurus Grace is an Alternative Provision 11-16 free school offering specialist provision for students within a small, nurturing environment.
+We are following a mainstream model of providing students with a high-quality academic offer, where students will study for six GCSEs.

-Alongside this, they follow a restorative curriculum and have an intervention offer which targets their social and personal development.
+Alongside this, students follow a restorative curriculum and have an intervention offer which targets their social and personal development.
 We do not have any vocational or alternative offers.

 What is the admissions process?

-Our students currently are all in receipt of an Education Health and Care Plan (EHCP).
+All of our current students are in receipt of an Education, Health and Care Plan (EHCP).
 As a result, the admission process is through the consultation process with local authority SEND teams.

-We receive consultations for EHCP places in the same way as all schools and have to determine whether we can meet the needs of the child, and if our provision matches what is outlined in the EHCP.
-Some decisions will be linked to the profile of individual classes and whether there are spaces available.
+We receive consultations for EHCP places in the same way as all schools and must determine whether we can meet the needs of the child, and whether our provision matches what is outlined in the EHCP.
+Some decisions will be linked to the profile of individual classes and whether spaces are available.
 We currently do not offer places for Year 7 students at transition from primary school.

 How many places are there?

 When full, the school will be able to accommodate 80 students across 10 classes.
-We are currently operating with a much smaller group as we are only able to have 4 classes in our temporary building.
-As we move into our purpose-built school, we will increase places each year.
+We have recently moved into our purpose‑built school and are currently operating with a smaller number of classes.
+As we continue to grow in our new building, we will increase the number of places each year.

 How long are the places for?